 Some temples and fort of this period

-The Bhumija style of temple architecture was the main feature of the temples of this time.
-In terms of architecture, the influence of indigenous architectural traditions, contemporary Chalukya dynasty of Gujarat and Chandela dynasty of Khajuraho, influence of Rajasthan, and influence of Nagara Style were seen.
+- The Bhumija style of temple architecture was the main feature of the temples of this time.
+In terms of architecture, the influence of indigenous architectural traditions, the contemporary Chalukya dynasty of Gujarat and the Chandela dynasty of Khajuraho, the influence of Rajasthan, and the influence of Nagara Style were seen.

-In the front of most temples of the Paramara dynasty, the symbol of elephants among the royal armies was more visible.
-This elephant symbol mainly represented two aspects.
-One was as a carrier, that is, as a symbol of power and strength, and the other was as a scene of war.
-Two temples with such features are: Shiva Temple at Rajapura, and Chaubar Dera Temple.
+- The symbol of elephants among the royal armies was more visible in front of most temples of the Paramara dynasty.
+This elephant symbol mainly represented two aspects: one was a carrier, which symbolizes power and strength, and the other depicted a scene of war.
+Two temples with such features are the Shiva Temple at Rajapura and the Chaubar Dera Temple.

-Three consecutive temples where traces of horses, lions, and Sardula were found are: Mahakal Temple at Dharad in Ratlam District, Shiva Temple at Rajapura, and Siddheshwara Temple at Nemawar.
+- Three consecutive temples where traces of horses, lions, and Sardula were found are: the Mahakal Temple at Dharad in Ratlam District, the Shiva Temple at Rajapura, and Siddheshwara Temple at Nemawar.
 16 types of Sardaula are mentioned in “Samarangana Sutradhara” written by Bhoja.

-In Chaubar Dera Temple I, goddesses are mentioned, and in the pillars of Chaubar Dera Temple II at Un, images of swans were found.
-Two other temples where swan images are found are: Temple Ruins of Kupda and Shiva Temple at Rajapura.
+- In Chaubar Dera Temple I, goddesses are mentioned, and in the pillars of Chaubar Dera Temple II at Un, images of swans were found.
+Two other temples where swan images are found are: the Temple Ruins of Kupda and the Shiva Temple at Rajapura.

-In the front of Jamleshwara Temple, it is seen that a lion is attacking an elephant.
+- In front of Jamleshwara Temple, it is seen that a lion is attacking an elephant.

 Religion of Paramara Dynasty